It’s an excellent day to discover the potential health benefits of dandelion.

 While more research is needed, the potential benefits of this herbal remedy are promising.

-5. Dandelion May Aid In The Prevention Of Urinary Tract Infections
+5. Aids In The Prevention Of Urinary Tract Infections

 A study found that dandelion, a common weed, may help stop urinary tract infections (UTIs).